-1: Subject to change without notice.
+^{1:} Subject to change without notice.
 See Important Disclosure Information.
 The information presented for FE-SA is derived from all of the separate account portfolios in the Focus Equity Composite, which excludes any equity mutual fund(s), UCITS fund(s), and private fund(s).
 Broad Run believes this information is most relevant to institutional separate account investors in the Focus Equity Strategy; this information is supplemental to the GIPS® Composite Report provided on page 30 of this document.
+The information presented for FE-SA also excludes seculities (e.g., broad market ETFs) temporarily held in client account(s) that were purchased with the proceeds from client-directed tax loss sales.
 2: Includes both share classes.
-3: Active share measures the percentage of stock holdings in FE-SA that differ from the S&P Total Market Index (TMI), and is calculated by determining the difference in weights for all securities in either FE-SA or the Index, summing the absolute differences, and dividing by two.
+3: Includes common stock and ADRs.
+4: Active share measures the percentage of stock holdings in FE-SA that differ from the S&P Total Market Index (TMI), and is calculated by determining the difference in weights for all securities in either FE-SA or the Index, summing the absolute differences, and dividing by two.
 The iShares Core S&P Total U.S. Market ETF is used as a proxy for the S&P TMI in this calculation.
-4: Earnings for FE-SA and its underlying holdings are non-GAAP and are based upon Broad Run's calculations setimates; may differ makes to earnings and for price to earnings and EPS growth rate calculation methodology.
-5: The iShares Core S&P Total U.S. Market ETF is used as a proxy for the S&P TMI; excludes cash and cash equivalents.
-Other disclosures: The information provided should not be considered a recommendation to purchase or sell any securities presented do not represent all of the securities purchased, sold, or recommended for advisory clients.
+5: Earnings for FE-SA and its underlying holdings are non-GAAP and are based upon Broad Run's calculations/estimates; may differ materially from consensus estimates.
+See page 15 for a description of the adjustments Broad Run makes to earnings and for price to earnings and EPS growth rate calculation methodology.
+6: The iShares Core S&P Total U.S. Market ETF is used as a proxy for the S&P TMI; excludes cash and cash equivalents.
+Other disclosures: The information provided should not be considered a recommendation to purchase or sell any security.
+It should not be assumed that investments in the securities identified were or will be profitable.
+The securities purchased, sold, or recommended for advisory clients.
 To request a complete list of all recommendations made within the past year, please call: 703-260-1260.